Lawrence, Kansas: 2000 census

-According to the 2020 census, the city of Lawrence had 94,934 residents including 35,140 households, and 17,201 families.

-The racial makeup of the city was 77.9% White, 5.0% African American, 2.3% Native American, 6.2% Asian, and 7.6% from two or more races.
-Hispanic or Latino of any race were 6.9% of the population.

 Economy

 Lawrence's economy largely depends on educational institutions, namely The University of Kansas, which is the largest employer in the city as of 2020 with 10,116 employees, followed by Maximus (a call center), Lawrence Memorial Hospital (the city's hospital) and Hallmark Cards.

 Homelessness

 As of 2020, Lawrence's unemployment rate had grown by 3.7%.
 Since 2019, the city has seen a rise in homelessness.
 In 2021, NPR reported that Lawrence and nearby Kansas City, Kansas had a large rise in homelessness.
 In Lawrence, the situation necessitated that the city construct an encampment for people to seek temporary shelter.
 In early 2021, reportedly 200 homeless people lived on the banks of the Kansas River, and wooded areas near nature trails in Lawrence, and hundreds of others setting up encampments in city parks.
 In February 2023, the Lawrence City Commission approved an ordinance banning source of income discrimination, disallowing landlords from rejecting housing vouchers.
 The ordinance also banned discrimination in housing due to immigration status and being a survivor of sexual assault.